 Cathay Pacific is one of the most aspirational products to book for travelers.
 If you can get your hands on first class, you’ll enjoy the world’s widest first class seat, unbelievable dining, and top-notch service.

 Alaska Airlines presents one of the best ways to fly to Taiwan with points and miles.
 Alaska Airlines makes first class redemptions available on Cathay Pacific.

 Here are the redemption rates for round-trip flights on Cathay Pacific.
 One-way is simply half the cost.

 The number that catches our eye is first class on Cathay Pacific.
 Alaska Airlines’ generous routing rules allow for a stopover, even on one-way flights.
-This means that for 70,000 Alaska miles, you can fly one-way in first class from the United States to Taiwan via Hong Kong and stopover in Hong Kong en-route to Taiwan.
+This means that for 70,000 Alaska miles, you can fly one-way in first class from the U.S. to Taiwan via Hong Kong and stopover in Hong Kong en route to Taiwan.

 Even though it’s a connecting flight from Hong Kong, you can treat it as an opportunity to fly to 2 countries for the price of 1, in the comfort of Cathay Pacific’s first class to boot.

 To book Cathay Pacific first class with Alaska requires you to search for availability on British Airways and call Alaska Airlines to book.
 Follow these steps to book your award ticket: